The Best Dogs for Seniors

 The decision to adopt a pet is not one that should be taken lightly.
 “Bringing a pet into the household is a lifelong decision for that animal,” says Dr. Kinscher-Juran.
 But after thoroughly considering your situation and needs, it’s comforting to know, as Dr. Kinscher-Juran says “that there is a dog for everyone and every age.”

-Best overall: Bichon Frise
+The best dogs for seniors, overall: Bichon Frise

 These white powder puffs of a dog are known for their sweet and friendly nature and are perfect for seniors seeking easy companionship—they also make great pets for first-time dog owners.
-These low-maintenance pups aren’t difficult to potty train and don’t shed much, which is why they are one of the best dogs for older people, Dr. Kinscher-Juran says.
+These low-maintenance pups aren’t difficult to potty train and don’t shed much, which is why they are one of the best dogs for seniors, Dr. Kinscher-Juran says.
 (But to keep their snow-white hair looking fluffy, they do require grooming every five or so weeks.)

 Bichons are gentle and playful and they get along well with other pets and children, so you don’t need to put them in another room if the grandkids stop by!
 At an average of 7 to 12 pounds, they are also super portable.
 Not to mention smart.
 “One of my favourite bichons knew how to give a kiss in three different languages, one of which was Portuguese,” says Dr. Kinscher-Juran.